lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 ## Introducing Bioinformatics to a Lab

 The _Azolla_ lab was part of the molecular plant physiology group at Utrecht University before it was dissolved.
-In its early days, the lab focused on optimizing the growth and analysing extracts of _Azolla_ biomass.
+In its early days, the lab focused on optimising the growth and analysing extracts of _Azolla_ biomass.
 Introducing bioinformatics to a small lab of three employees with no prior experience was challenging.
 This process began during my Masters when I started working on _Azolla_.
 Infrastructure issues, such as storage and computing power, were quickly addressed with funding to build a computer and support from the local theoretical biology and bioinformatics group.